jjz17/Tennis-Match-Outcome-Prediction/README.md

 #### -- Project Status: Active

 ## Project Description
-* Created a tool that predicts tennis match outcomes (accuracy ~ 0.8276) to help players, coaches, and fans to better understand factors that may influence win likelihood
+* Created a tool that predicts tennis match outcomes (mean accuracy ~ 0.8276) to help players, coaches, and fans to better understand factors that may influence win likelihood
 * Engineered features from the play-by-play records of first sets to quantify player performance
+* Performed recursive feature selection to separate most relevant features
 * Optimized Logistic Regression, kNN, Decision Trees, Naive Bayes, Linear SVM using GridsearchCV to reach the best model.
 * Built a client facing API using streamlit